hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 - to securely update the state before the signature is released,

-- to set up Stateful HBS with a split state and/or private key, so that signatures can be generated from either part without risk of state reuse,
+- to set up Stateful HBS where the state is separated in distinct, non-overlapping parts, so that signatures can be generated from either part without risk of state reuse,

 - to enable partial transfer of unused signature capacity between devices, and optionally merging state fragments without overlap,